China–Nepal border: Border crossings

 In 2012, Nepal and China agreed to open new ports of entry, to a total of six official ports.
 Three of the ports are designated as international ports, while three others are only designated for bilateral trade.

 The border crossing between Zhangmu and Kodari on the Friendship Highway has been in operation since 1968.
 In 2014, the border crossing at Rasuwa Fort (Rasuwagadhi) was opened for commerce and then for foreign nationals from 2017.
 In addition, this border crossing is being considered for a future rail crossing between the two countries.

 Other crossings, like the one at Burang-Hilsa near the western tripoint, while not widely accessible have been used for local trade between China and Nepal for many years.
 Some of those crossings have become so important for local trade that in 2008, when Chinese tightened its border control during the Olympics, villages like Kimathanka faced food shortages due to disruption of local trade.
-Historically, there are even more border crossings.
-The crossing at Korala between Upper Mustang and Tibet for example was a major salt trade route, however it was closed due to Tibetan guerrilla activity in the 1960s.
-It remains closed for most of the year to this day, except when opening for limited local trade during the semi-annual cross-border trade fairs.
+Korala, the latest border crossing to open, started operations in 2023.